Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Local currency: USD

-Ecuador is Latin America's most unique monetary experiment and potentially the most compelling country for crypto card adoption.
+Ecuador runs Latin America's most distinctive monetary setup, and that setup turns out to be one of the strongest fits in the region for crypto card adoption.
 The country abandoned its own currency (the sucre) and adopted the US dollar as its sole legal tender in January 2000 following a devastating banking crisis that wiped out 70% of the banking sector and triggered emigration of 1 million+ Ecuadorians.

-Twenty-six years later, dollarization remains - and it creates an extraordinary advantage for crypto card users: most globally available crypto cards denominate in USD, meaning zero currency conversion when spending at Ecuadorian merchants.
+Twenty-six years later, dollarization remains, and it creates an unusual advantage for crypto card users: most globally available crypto cards denominate in USD, meaning zero currency conversion when spending at Ecuadorian merchants.
 Your 3% rewards rate is a true 3%, not eroded by hidden FX spreads.

 Banco Pichincha (largest bank by assets), Banco Guayaquil, Produbanco (Grupo Promerica), and Banco del Pacifico debit cards earn zero cashback.
 Despite the dollarized economy eliminating FX conversion, these banks still charge maintenance fees (cuota de manejo, USD 2-5/month), ATM fees (USD 0.45-0.50 per withdrawal at other banks), and transaction limits that restrict international spending.